nfish92/Google_API_2_Sheets/README.md

 ## Credits

-Built by Neal Fishenden as a favor to a friend running ad-hoc jobs.
+Built by Nfish92 as a favor to a friend running ad-hoc jobs.
 Clean and easy.

 ---